alison985/setting-up-mac-dev-environment/ubuntu-22.04_jammy_framework.md

 ## Configuration
 1. If you haven't for awhile, this is a good time to restart.
 1. Favorite Apps to your dock/sidebar.
-You want a minimum of: Terminal, System Monitor, Settings, Firefox, Files, Slack, Zoom, Calculator, LibreOffice, Note-taking app(Joplin).
-Others to consider: screenshot, Thunderbird or email client, "Software"(instead of Ubuntu Software)
+You want a minimum of: Terminal, System Monitor, Settings, Firefox, Files, Slack, Zoom, Calculator, Note-taking app(Joplin)), Thunderbird or email client, and "Software"(instead of Ubuntu Software)
 1. Change dot files to personal defaults
     * DO WITH CAUTION, these are out of date and probably are missing things from above. `.bash_profile` on Mac = `.profile` on Linux Ubuntu.
 See [Mac OS](mac-os_thru_2021.md) in this repo.
 1. Log into Zoom and Microsoft Teams (and Webex) to make sure your mic and video are permissioned and working.